The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 What Is the Graduated Approach?

-The Code of Practice places the graduated approach within the broader framework of SEN Support, the category that sits between universal provision (Wave 1 teaching) and an Education, Health and Care Plan (EHCP).
-Most pupils with SEND in England never reach the EHCP threshold.
-For those pupils, the graduated approach is the entirety of their formal SEN provision.
+The Code of Practise places the graduated approach within the broader framework of SEN Support, the category that sits between universal provision (Wave 1 teaching) and an Education, Health and Care Plan (EHCP).
+Most learners with SEND in England never reach the EHCP threshold.
+For those learners, the graduated approach is the entirety of their formal SEN provision.
 Getting it right matters enormously.

 Stage 1: Assess

 Assessment in the graduated approach is not a single test score.
-It is a broad, triangulated picture of the pupil's strengths and difficulties.
-You are trying to answer one question: what exactly is getting in the way of this pupil's learning?
+It is a broad, triangulated picture of the learner's strengths and difficulties.
+You are trying to answer one question: what exactly is getting in the way of this learner's learning?

 • Cognition and Learning (e.g. difficulty acquiring reading, writing or number skills; poor retention of information; discrepancy between oral and written work)